Election 2020: Jacinda Ardern v Noel Edmonds at Mt Albert Great Debate

 The moot was "Politicians are more insufferable than celebrities".

-Team one featured former British TV host, Noel Edmonds, comedian Laura Daniel and the Labour party candidate for Epsom Camila Belich.
+Team one featured former British TV host, Noel Edmonds, comedian Laura Daniel and the Labour Party candidate for Epsom Camilla Belich.

 Team two featured comedian Joseph Moore, Labour party candidate for Auckland Central Helen White and comedian Jesse Griffin.